 - RJ45 Male to USB Male Data Cable (this should be included with your UPS)

-- PowerChute Personal Edition software – Included with the UPS
+- PowerChute Personal Edition software (Windows only) – Included with the UPS

 For this article we’re using an APC ES 550 Model.
 Features may vary based on your model and operating system.